silwalanish/backend-training/saphal/README.md

 Create a simple Node.js module and use it in a basic application

-    Create a Node.js module using Typescript to generate the unique list of cost centers ordered alphabetically from a given array of cost center.
+    Create a Node.js module using Typescript to generate a unique list of cost centers ordered alphabetically from a given array of cost centers.

     Example: